autonity/docs.autonity.org/index.md

 This documentation describes key concepts and functionality of the Autonity protocol, main client, and oracle server.
 It explains how to use the software and connect to an Autonity network.

+Autonity is an EVM based public blockchain for decentralized derivatives clearing.

 ## Getting started

 ### Autonity protocol and platform